Build AWS Serverless Scheduled Tasks with Amazon EventBridge and CDK

 Due to the one-time nature, practical use would not be through CDK but by calling AWS API in runtime in a Lambda function.

-However, this feature has a significant downside: expired schedules don't get deleted automatically but still count toward your overall quota, meaning you must delete them yourself.
+However, this feature has a significant downside: expired schedules don't get deleted automatically but still count toward your overall quota.

 CDK Code Samples